ArneBruhns98/Softwaretechnik/README.md

 # Softwaretechnik
-A project of the modules Softwaretechnik I and Softwaretechnik II from the University of Applied Sciences Lübeck.
-Team size: 6 persons
+A project of the modules Softwaretechnik I and Softwaretechnik II from the University of Applied Sciences Lübeck.\n Team size: 6 persons